If you want to attempt a Mod Podge table project, check out this collection of 13 great ideas. They’re all unique – which one will you try?

 If you are worried that decoupage might not look nice enough for a dining room, check out this post.

-Ready to see one of these ideas in action?
-Check out this video below:
+Ready to see one of these Mod Podge table top ideas in action?
+Check out the video in this post!